Co-Chairs:

 PES Cookbook Initiative

-On behalf of The EDI Committee of The Pediatric Endocrine Society, we are very pleased to inform the PES membership of a new initiative: The “PES Cooking Initiative.”
+On behalf of The Health Systems Disparity Committee Committee of The Pediatric Endocrine Society, we are very pleased to inform the PES membership of a new initiative: The “PES Community Cooking Initiative.”

 Each day is a new opportunity for us to eat healthily.
 We are creating a PES Cultural Cookbook, a collection of culturally diverse recipes.
 Please share your favorite recipes here https://pedsendo.org/pes-cooking-initiative/ it can vary from a family recipe from your ancestors or one you have invented yourself.
 We believe this initiative will help us understand our history, diversity, interactions, cultures, and traditions.
 Please include carbohydrate counting information with your recipe.